communitiesuk/delta-common-infrastructure/docs/security/07_cicd.md

 The same repository is shared by all environments.

 A "CI" user is used to push artifacts to the repositories, and is available as a repository secret.
-Artifacts are immutable, so this account cannot be used to affect running services.
+Artifacts used by production are immutable, so this account cannot be used to affect production services.

-TODO: Ensure that artifacts are indeed immutable, or at least the ones deployed to production are.

 The per-environment terraform users are used for initiating the deployments themselves using an uploaded artefact, with the same restrictions as above.